digital-land/dluhc-datasets/README.md

 ## Automated tasks

+> [!WARNING]
+> These variables are from deploying to Heroku and need to be updated for deployments to AWS.
+They may be ran in Github actions now like the database action below

 The following tasks are automatically run daily via the Heroku scheduler to maintain and update the application's data:

 1. `flask data new-datasets && flask data dataset-fields`